astro-fusion/astro-blogs/20_Transit/02_Moon_Transit/200105_Moon_transit_5th_house_from_natal_moon.md

 ---
 title: "Moon transit 5th house from natal moon"
-description: |
-   "When the Moon transits the 5th house from the natal Moon
+description: "When the Moon transits the 5th house from the natal Moon"
 pubDate: '2024-09-19'
 ---